 Here, much more than a curiosity, the "Sign Post Forest" is the testimony of all mopers, the dreamers, adventurers, travelers who have been there one day.
 An emotional place where everyone leaves a little something, a small memory.
 If you go there one day, you may find with a little luck, a small testimony of our passage…

 The reserves filled, we accumulate a few (thousands) of kilometers until our second stage, Dawson City, the city of gold seekers!
 A city that has kept its cachet of yesteryear, and that immerses us in a whole different century.
-The buildings are made of wood, it looks like a John Wayne movie, and we expect to see a CowBoy on his horse at all times, his 6 strokes on the belt.
+The buildings are made of wood, it looks like a John Wayne movie, and we expect to see at any moment, a CowBoy land on his horse, his 6 shots in the belt.

 But apart from folklore, Dawson City is also and above all the start of the Dempster Highway.
 A mythical road, a road of the extreme, a road which deserves and which will take us to the edge of the Arctic Ocean… 1475km round trip of dirt road just that ...
 But that is for the next Road Book ...

 These road books are great.
 Too bad you didn't keep writing them.
 Glad to discover your blog. 🙂

 Thank you, welcome aboard!
 Yes unfortunately the network and the time we missed afterwards in Alaska but it is planned that we will resume this series 🙂

 Your comment motivates us in this direction anyway!